DragonSlayer62/bulkuo/readme.md

 ### --light
 This will extract or ingest bmp files for a light entry.
 The last channel (blue) is used for the value , as this is a grayscale.
 ### --multi
 This will extract or ingest commas separated file (csv) for a multi entry.
+This supports idx/mul and uop files.
 ### --sound
 This will extract or ingest wav files.
 There is a seconary file(txt), which is the an internal text string for an entry.
 If that secondary file is not present, an empty text string will be used for creation/merging.
+This supports idx/mul and uop files.
 ### --texture
 This will extract or ingest bmp files.
 They must be 64 x 64 or 128 x 128 pixels in size.
 ## Actions